docker/docs/deploy/access-control/grant-permissions.md

 ![](../images/ucp-grant-model.svg){: .with-border}

-## Create a grant
+### Create a Swarm grant

 When you have your users, collections, and roles set up, you can create grants.
 Administrators create grants on the **Manage Grants** page.

 1. Click **Create Grant**.
 All of the collections in the system are listed.
 2. Click **Select** on the collection you want to grant access to.